Nocthonax-Arts/Underwater-Image-Processing/README.md

 # Underwater-Image-Processing
-Test software for processing underwater images for purpose of making text more readable.
-Heavily based on Underwater-Image-Enhancement-and-Color-Restoration paper
+Test software for processing underwater images for the purpose of making text more readable.
+Heavily based on "An Experimental-based Review of Image

-Since the implementation is in test form, specific file strucutre is required.
+Enhancement and Image Restoration Methods for Underwater Imaging" [DOI 10.1109/ACCESS.2019.2932130, IEE Access]

-Once you have code on you device, root reposistory should have 3 folders
+Since the implementation is in test form, specific file structures are required.
+Once you have code on your device, the root repository should have 3 folders.

 InputImages